-This article first shows how to set up camera scanning, then demonstrates that it can be superior to even a high end film scanner when scanning slides.
+This article first shows how to set up camera scanning, then demonstrates that it can be superior to even an ageing high end film scanner when scanning slides.
 Camera scanning is about using a digital camera with a good macro lens to take a photo of the film.
 The result is a RAW file.
 A film scanner is a specialized equipment that scans a film, which most commonly is done sequentially one row of pixels after another, where a step motor advances the film or the sensor to scan the next row in the sequence.
 The result is usually a TIFF or a JPG file (although some software can embed the content of the TIFF file into a DNG file).

 Most film scanners have many problems: Most of them have huge problems capturing details in deep shadows, and many film scanners have so shallow depth of field that the slides have to be mounted between glass plates, which in turn causes severe dust problems on the glass surfaces.
 In addition, inferior step motor designs sometimes cause jagged lines or weird artifacts because of vibrations or uneven positioning.
 Some of them have multisampling to reduce noise, which in theory is a good thing, but it often causes softness because they are not mechanically stable enough to scan or sample the same row several times at exactly the same points.
 Film scanners are very slow, especially if you try multisampling, and during the time the film is scanned, the film can warm up and bulge slightly if it is not tightly glass mounted, with the consequence that it no longer remains in focus – the scan becomes fuzzy so you have to redo the whole thing!
 Then you have the whole issue with profiling the scanner to get correct color.
 If you want to process the images you will not want JPG because that is only 8 bits per channel, so you have to stick with TIFF (or a corresponding DNG file), but such files at 16 bits per channel are monster large, almost 130 MB for a scanner that does 4000 ppi.